Graduate Courses

 This course will review the therapeutic uses of psychedelics for mental health and the related research base.
 Specific topics will include psychedelic-assisted psychotherapies in Western medicine, treatment outcomes, CBT approaches, ethics, and psychedelic group therapies.

-Students learn from traditional healers, observe the ritual and ceremonial bases of healing, and examine the uses of non-ordinary states of consciousness (NOSC) in the process of transformation and spiritual growth.
-(See next section for more information.)
+Learn from traditional healers, observe the ritual and ceremonial bases of healing, and examine the uses of entheogens in the process of transformation and spiritual growth.
+Will include the cultural context of the healing practice, neuropharmacology of serotonergic plant medicines, psychological mechanisms of change, and cultural approaches for self-care.
+Local and international options.

 Students learn about the psychopharmacological properties of psychedelic drugs and the relationships between the behavioural effects of psychoactive drugs and their potential mechanisms of action.